betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 ![Parts of an event article: UPDATE PLEASE](https://github.com/betterscientificsoftware/images/blob/master/documentation-cc-example.jpg)

-The main part of the event article consists of the (1) Deck and (2) Body of the article.
+The main part of the event article consists of the (1) Deck, (2) Body of the article and (3) Metadata.
 The following sections describe the structure and various parts of an event article.

 A written event content article must follow the below style guidelines.
 There are several examples available in the [betterscientificsoftware.github.io repository](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/tree/master/events) to use as a starting point.